Classification and Compensation

 SHRA

-NOTE: All actions submitted to the Office of Human Resources will be responded to in the order they are received and within 30 days.
+NOTE: All actions submitted to the Office of Human Resources will be responded to in the order they are received.

 All staff (SHRA) positions at Appalachian State University are subject to or exempt from Fair Labor Standards Act (FLSA).
 The determination of FLSA status will be made by the Office of Human Resources.

-Employees who are exempt from N.C.G.S.
-126 (the North Carolina Human Resources Act) are called “EHRA” employees (“Exempt” from the HR Act).
-This includes university faculty and EHRA non-faculty staff.
-Policies for EHRA employees are under the authority of the University of North Carolina Board of Governors and are administered by the UNC System Office.
+Policies for EPS employees are under the authority of the University of North Carolina Board of Governors and are administered by the UNC System Office.

 Faculty